 Teachers and staff use regular progress reports and quarterly report cards to communicate students' academic and behavioral performance.
-Progress reports are sent home with students every two weeks to be signed by their parents and brought back to school the next school day.
+Progress reports are sent home with students to be signed by their parents and brought back to school the next school day.
 Report cards are distributed at Family-Teacher Conferences, which families must attend in order to receive their students' report cards.
 If a family cannot attend Family-Teacher Conferences, they must schedule another time with the school to meet with teachers and pick up their student's report card.
+If a student or family owes any school materials or funds at the end of the school year, the final report card may be withheld until those materials are returned or paid for, and all accounts are clear.